Biology – Testing for biological molecules | e-Consult

 Expected Results:

-- Positive Result: The solution will turn a violet or purple colour.
+- Positive Result: The solution will turn a deep blue-black colour.
+This indicates the presence of starch.